Why is Super Tuesday important? Here's how the vote could shape 2024 elections

 "If it doesn't end the contest, it pretty much narrows it down so that someone would be the potential nominee within a month or so," Norrander said.
 "And sometimes it gives a lead to one candidate that the other candidates can't surpass."

-In 2016, there were still several Republican candidates in the race on Super Tuesday, but they couldn't catch up with former President Donald Trump, who won seven states.
+In 2016, there were still several Republican candidates in the race on Super Tuesday, but they couldn't catch up with Trump, who won seven states.

 Why is it important to vote on Super Tuesday?